chyyuu/compiler_course_info/readinglist.md

 # Reading List
-All papers included related project with source code.
-These paper adopted theory and technology based on Compiler-related and other(such as data mining, machine learning,etc.) Technology.
+All papers included related projects with source code.
+These excellent papers adopted theory and technology based on Compiler-related and other(such as data mining, machine learning,etc.) Technology.

 ### Staitc Analysis to Find Bugs/Rules
  - [Improving integer security for systems with Kint](http://pdos.csail.mit.edu/papers/kint:osdi12.pdf),OSDI 2012